kartoza/sawps/docs/src/user/manual/data-upload/panel.md

 2. **Parcel ID**: The Parcel ID is a unique identifier for each parcel within the property.

-3. **Parcel Type**: Parcel Type categorizes the parcels based on their purpose or characteristics.
+3. **Parcel Type**: Parcel Type categorises the parcels based on their purpose or characteristics.

 4. **SELECT**: The `SELECT` button allows the user to choose specific parcels from the map.